charmilgandhi/Exploring-Neumorphism-UI/README.md

 You can read more about Neumorphic UI [here](https://uxdesign.cc/neumorphism-in-user-interfaces-b47cef3bf3a6).

 In this repository, I will be going to expore this beautiful new trend in UI.
+You can also see all the present and future works on this topic [here](https://charmilgandhi.github.io/Exploring-Neumorphism-UI.io/).

 ## 1. Neumorphic Theme Toggler
 Dark Mode already was in trend since 2020 beginning.
 And Neumorphic UI is the new big thing.
 Imagine what happens when we combine these 2 hypes.